c-sanders/Quaternion/README.md

 ```

 If you don't pause the video referred to just above, and therefore not use it as an interactive app, then
-it will begin by depicting ...
+it will begin by depicting a unit

 If we were to now remove the $j$ and $k$ axes from this 3-dimensional vector space, all that we would
 be left with would be the $i$ axis, which we refer to as the imaginary number line.
 Only two points from